jeffreykegler/hoonlint/Lint/TASKS.md

 I think that the listings in the PR should, for the sake among other reasons, be manually reviewed before being submitted.

+## Move on to hoonfmt

+What has been learned from the `hoonlint` effort creation of a spec for `hoonfmt` should be straightforward.
+I hope the implementation of `hoonfmt` will, if tedious at some points, raise no conceptual issues.